 For example, St. Jude’s Hospital automatically sends a reminder to donate to re-engage their past donors.
-Six months after making a donation, they’ll automatically receive a message reminding them of St. Jude’s Hospital’s impact, encouraging them to donate again.
+Six months after donating, they’ll automatically receive a message reminding them of St. Jude’s Hospital’s impact, encouraging them to donate again.

 To re-engage these subscribers, you can send a re-engagement campaign asking inactive customers if they still want to hear from you.
 You can send a special promo, a thank you note, or actively ask for their feedback.
-Keep in mind this should be a pull-out-all-the-stops, best content, best offer kind of email, because this is the last chance you have to impress.
+Keep in mind this should be an email with the best content and best offer, because this is the last chance you have to impress.

-Vice, a print magazine, and website focused on arts, culture, and news topics, use email marketing to send their latest content to their subscribers.
+Vice, a print magazine and website focused on arts, culture, and news topics, uses email marketing to send their latest content to their subscribers.
 A daily email of relevant and curated content gets delivered right to subscribers’ inboxes.

-Using powerful integration with CMS platforms like WordPress you can easily bring signups from your WordPress site right into Campaign Monitor lists to grow your audience, and get the word out.
-That’s the power of marketing automation to deliver the right content at the right time to the right person.
+Using powerful integration with CMS platforms like WordPress, you can easily bring signups from your WordPress site right into your ESP lists to grow your audience and get the word out.

-Now that you have some ideas on what marketing automation could look like at your company, it’s important to understand how you can implement your ideas.
-The answer is integrations.
+Now that you have some ideas on what marketing automation could look like for your company, it’s important to understand how you can implement your ideas.
+The best way is through integrations.

-Our App Store has curated apps by industry like Retail, Publishing, Non-Profit and by use case like Getting Started, Grow Your List or Dynamic Email Content, allowing you to supercharge your marketing automation and crush your goals.
+Our App Store has curated apps by industry like Retail, Publishing, Non-Profit, and by use case, like Getting Started, Grow Your List, or Dynamic Email Content, allowing you to supercharge your marketing automation and reach your goals.

 Integrations allow you to: